 - are completed and never implemented

-In the end, all of the work that is done around caseload and workload is really about making sure that every student is given the time and attention they need to be successful.
-No one is perfect, and no one program is going to have all of The Good and none of The Bad, but if you keep your eyes on that prize, you can’t go wrong.
+The most important thing to remember when doing this work is to put kids first.
+In the end, striving to optimize caseload and workload is really about making sure that SLPs can give every student the time and attention they need to be successful.
+No one is perfect, and no one program is going to have all of The Good and none of The Bad, but if you keep your sights focused on improving student outcomes, you can’t go wrong.